1300 088 065

 Can I Avoid Paying Break Costs?

 Once again, this depends on the bank you are using.
-Most major lenders are pretty tight about their fixed-rate loans and won’t even allow you to make extra repayments – without charging you extra, of course.
+Most major lenders are pretty tight about their fixed-rate loans and won’t even allow you to make extra repayments – without charging you, of course.

 However, some lenders, especially building societies, have flexible fixed-rate loans, and some even allow unlimited additional repayments.